 SECTION 5(A)(12): SIGNIFICANT MANAGEMENT DECISIONS WITH WHICH OIG DISAGREED

 This section requires information concerning any significant management decision with which the inspector general disagrees.
-During this period, no audit issues were referred.
+There were no significant management decisions with which OIG disagreed.

 SECTION 5(A)(14): RESULTS OF PEER REVIEW